mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the character falls ill with a serious fever, suffering 3d6 damage and permanently reducing his Psionic Strength by one.

-Inhibitor Drug (TL 9): Inhibitor Drug (TL 9): Psionic inhibitors dampen the brain’s ability to generate psychic effects.
+Inhibitor Drug (TL 9): Inhibitor Drug (TL 9): Psionic inhibitors dampen the brain's ability to generate psychic effects.
 A character who takes (or, more often, is forcibly injected with) an inhibitor drug suffers a –4 DM to all Psionic Strength checks and cannot regain Psionic Strength points.
 Each